-Peer State Comparisons by Score Commercial drone-readiness scores vary across the nation.
+Commercial drone readiness scores vary across the nation.
 To give state leaders and residents insight into how their state compares, we have provided the scores of four state peers.
-In most cases, these peers are neighboring states.
-(Top line illustrates the top score in 2022.)
+In this case, these peers are selected because of their geographic and political similarities.
+(The top line illustrates the top score in 2023.)

+Definitions

-Definitions Airspace Lease Law States receive points for having laws that allow state and local authorities to lease airspace above public roadways.
+Airspace Lease Law

+States receive points for having laws that allow state and local authorities to lease airspace above public roadways.
 These laws allow officials in the future to create drone highways safely, away from airports and residential areas.

-Avigation Easement Law States receive points for expressly creating an avigation easement, meaning that drones (and planes) are free to fly over private property as long as they do not disturb those on the ground.
-Task Force or Program Office States receive points if they have an active statewide task force or a program office dedicated to commercial drone services.
-Law Vesting Landowners with Air Rights States receive points for expressly vesting landowners with air rights.
+Avigation Easement Law

+States receive points for expressly creating an avigation easement, meaning that drones (and planes) are free to fly over private property as long as they do not disturb those on the ground.

+Task Force or Program Office

+States receive points if they have an active statewide task force or a program office dedicated to commercial drone services.

+Law Vesting Landowners with Air Rights

+States receive points for having a law that expressly vests landowners with air rights.
 This law reduces litigation risk by putting drone operators on notice that drone flights that are too low or disruptive to landowners are not permitted.

+Sandbox

+States receive points if they have dedicated state facilities and airspace for commercial drone testing.

+Jobs Estimate

-Sandbox States receive points if they have dedicated state facilities and airspace for commercial drone testing.
-Jobs Estimate This score is based on the number of drone jobs per 100,000 people; estimated using ZipRecruiter data.
-Notes - 1.
-See Mich.
+This score is based on the number of drone jobs per 100,000 people; estimated using ZipRecruiter data.

+Notes

+1. See Mich.
 Comp.
-Laws § 117.4h (2020) (cities); § 78.24 (2020) (villages); § 42.16 (2020) (townships). - 2.
-Mike Trout, "Unmanned Aircraft Systems (UAS) Task Force," Michigan Department of Transportation, accessed June 2, 2022, https://www.michigan.gov/aero/business/pilots/uas-task-force.
+Laws § 117.4h (2020) (cities); § 78.24 (2020) (villages); § 42.16 (2020) (townships).